Kattis91/food-is-good/README.md

 - The user gets an opportunity to retake the quiz for better results.

 - The user can also choose to exit the quiz.

+## Credits

+### Media

+- An image used for a favicon was downloaded from [Usplash](https://unsplash.com/photos/MJPr6nOdppw).

+- [Favicon Generator](https://favicon.io/favicon-converter/) was used to generate a favicon from the image.

+- The color combination was taken from the article "26 beautiful color combinations that'll inspire your next design" posted on [Webflow](https://webflow.com/blog/best-color-combinations).